Oscar Piastri: Personal life

-Outside of motor racing, Piastri is interested in video games—particularly Call of Duty—and cooking.
+Outside motor racing, Piastri is interested in video games—particularly Call of Duty—and cooking.
 He initially adopted the number 11 in kart racing before a rival started using it, prompting his switch to 81 in national competition, junior formulae, and as his personal driver number in Formula One.
 His racing helmet also originates from his karting career, utilising base colours of red and blue with fluorescent yellow details—modified from off-the-shelf designs—as well as the flag of Australia.
 He is a supporter of the Melbourne-based Australian rules football club Richmond.
 He also plays cricket, where he supports the Australia national team and the Delhi Capitals in the Indian Premier League—the latter after a social media post asking for recommendations of which team to support; he hosted the national team at the McLaren Technology Centre (MTC) following the 2025 ICC World Test Championship final.

 Since 2018, Piastri has been in a relationship with his childhood sweetheart, Lily Zneimer, an engineering graduate he met while studying at his sixth form in England.
 During his early career, he lived in an apartment in proximity to the MTC in Woking, before moving to Monte Carlo in 2024.